What’s a good topic for a white paper?

 I predict that eventually, blockchains will just be an accepted layer of security baked into commonplace apps for online banking, e-commerce, the Internet of Things, and any other transaction that needs a “smart contract.”

-So any startup that uses a blockchain probably needs a white paper to define and explain it.
+Any startup that uses a blockchain probably needs a white paper to define and explain it.

-Q3.
-Is it relatively expensive?
+Q3: Is it relatively expensive?

 Investors hope someday they can look back and marvel at how little they paid to acquire their crypto-coins… compared to how much they’re worth today.